ant0nisk/pybrl/README.md

 ## Notes:
  - The Language detection works great, but it can fail on similar languages (i.e. German and Dutch).
 However, such languages usually share the same Braille alphabet, so there is really low chance of failure. **Remember** to check if the translated text is correct though - I hadn't any occurrencies of bad translations, but I cannot guarantee that.
  - Math is not ready yet.
 There is a lot of work to do there...

+## See also:
+In the `docs/nemeth_integration` directory are 2 files with the nemeth code (a JSON file from [latex2nemeth](https://sourceforge.net/projects/latex2nemeth/) and a semi-processed python dictionary) and a Jupyter notebook.

+I think the [notebook](docs/nemeth_integration/README.ipynb) is a great way to understand how the data is formatted in pybrl, and how to parse big files in order to convert them in the raise-dot format.

+Also, check out the latex2nemeth project, which can translate LaTeX files into Braille.

 ## Unit tests
 In the `tests` directory, I include unit tests for different functionalities of pybrl.
 You can run them individually or all of them by: